ryan-way/newgameplus/docs/ProjectOverview.md

 **Non Examples**
 - what is stored by a game variant
-- implementaion of an AI algorithm
+- implementation of an AI algorithm

 This will be represented by a project in the repo